MoSilvera/Cohort37_eyes_on_the_sky/README.md

 >This API is designed to collect image data gathered by NASA's Curiosity, Opportunity, and Spirit rovers on Mars and make it more easily available to other developers, educators, and citizen scientists.
 This API is maintained by Chris Cerami.

 ## How to run Sky Scanner
+before beginning make sure that you have REST api simulator like [json-server](https://www.npmjs.com/package/json-server#alternative-port) as well as a command line HTTP server like [http-server](https://www.npmjs.com/package/http-server).
+The following instructions are optimized for those node package modules.

 1. Clone down the project to your computer.
 You can use the terminal command
      ```git clone git@github.com:MoSilvera/Cohrot37_eyes_on_the_sky.git```